ohmyzsh/ohmyzsh/plugins/pyenv/README.md

 # pyenv

-This plugin adds completion for [pyenv](https://github.com/pyenv/pyenv), a Simple Python version management system.
+This plugin looks for [pyenv](https://github.com/pyenv/pyenv), a Simple Python version management system, and loads it if it's found.
+It also defines a prompt function to display the Python version in use.

 To use it, add `pyenv` to the plugins array in your zshrc file: